gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsDeferred.md

 Deferred binding is a feature of the GWT compiler that works by generating many versions of code at compile time, only one of which needs to be loaded by a particular client during bootstrapping at runtime.
 Each version is generated on a per browser basis, along with any other axis that your application defines or uses.
-For example, if you were to internationalize your application using [GWT's Internationalization module](DevGuideI18n.html), the GWT compiler would generate various versions of your application per browser environment, such as &quot;Firefox in English&quot;, &quot;Firefox in French&quot;, &quot;Internet Explorer in English&quot;, etc...
+For example, if you were to internationalize your application using [GWT's Internationalization module](DevGuideI18n.html), the GWT compiler would generate various versions of your application per browser environment, such as "Firefox in English", "Firefox in French", "Internet Explorer in English", etc...
 As a result, the deployed
 JavaScript code is compact and quicker to download than hand coded JavaScript, containing only the code and resources it needs for a particular browser environment.

 1. [Deferred Binding Benefits](#benefits)